jhpce-jhu/jhpce_mkdocs/docs/access/access-overview.md

 [This document](ssh.md) provides more information on SSH.

+## X11/The X Window System

+The [X Window System](https://en.wikipedia.org/wiki/X_Window_System) (aka X11, aka X) is the primary GUI system for UNIX computers.
+X allows a program (an X "client") running on a UNIX computer in the cluster to be displayed on a remote computer (running an X "server"[^1]) over the network.
+To use it, your local computer needs to have X server software installed on it.

+SSH provides support for tunnelling X11 over an encrypted connection.
+You may need to tell SSH that you want that service, by, for example, adding the -X flag to an ssh command in a macOS Terminal.

+[^1]:Note that X reverses the normal conception of client/server operation, which is that the remote computer is the "server".
+In X11, the "server" is the program receiving the keyboard and mouse inputs and displaying the output of remote "client" programs.

+- macOS users need to install [XQuartz](https://en.wikipedia.org/wiki/XQuartz) from [xquartz.org](https://www.xquartz.org).
+- Windows users need to use a program like MobaXterm (highly recommended) or [Cygwin](https://en.wikipedia.org/wiki/Cygwin).
+We have a page describing installing and using [MobaXterm](mobaxterm.md).
+- Linux laptop or desktop users are already using X as their windowing system.

+For more information, see our [X11](x11.md) document.

 ## Multi-factor authentication (MFA)
 There are two basic factors required to log into a computer, whether your laptop or a remote UNIX cluster login node -- your username and a password.
 JHPCE requires the use of an additional factor, either a [one-time password](ssh.md#one-time-passwords) (OTP) six digit code, or the use of [SSH key pairs](ssh.md#ssh-keys).